prod-feng/rpmyum/README.md

 # rpmyum
 Python script to list rpm package information, Fedora10, yum-3.2.27.

+Developed on Fedora 10.
+May not be able to work on other system.
+July 2010.

 This script to query detailed information of package.
 It uses part of codes of the PackageKit/PackageKit-yum packages.